nixenos/nixdwm/README.md

-# nixdwm
-My DWM build based on @LukeSmith's build with several modifications and new patches
+# Nixen's DWM build based on Luke Smith's one